reilleya/cyclone/readme.md

 Download and Setup
 -------
 Cyclone is currently provided ony as the source code, which can be cloned or downloaded from this repository.
 The script requires [node.js](https://nodejs.org/)) to run.
+Ensure canvas is not listed as a dependency in package.json before installation.
 Once node.js is installed and Cyclone is downloaded, navigate to the Cyclone directory in a terminal and install its dependencies with:
 ```
 npm install canvas
 npm i